rust-lang/rfcs/text/0000-target-feature-1.1.md

 > would unnecessary complicate this RFC and can be done later once we agree on
 > the fundamentals.

+This already solves all three issues mentioned in the motivation:

+* when calling `#[target_feature]` functions from other `#[target_feature]`
+  functions with the same features, we don't need `unsafe` code anymore.
+* since `#[target_feature]` functions do not need to be `unsafe` anymore, `#[target_feature]` functions that are marked with `unsafe` become more visible, making it harder for users to oversee that there are other pre-conditions that must be uphold.
+* `#[target_feature]` function calls across mismatching contexts require `unsafe`, making them more visible.
+This makes it easier to identify calls-sites across which they cannot be inlined while making call-sites across which they can be inlined more ergonomic to write.

 The `#[target_feature]` attribute continues to not be allowed on safe trait method implementations: